 Best liveaboard routes in the Caribbean

-Liveaboards are often considered the best way to explore the Caribbean’s unique underwater world.
-These are among the very best routes, guaranteed to impress even the most distinguished scuba aficionados.
+As we've already mentioned, liveaboards are often considered the best way to explore the Caribbean’s unique underwater world – and these are the very best routes they sail, guaranteed to impress even the most distinguished scuba aficionados.

-This tiny Caribbean country is a diver's paradise, but many of the finest dive sites are found far offshore - making a liveaboard the very best way to see it all, without wasting precious time in a bumpy speedboat every day.
-Belize's eight-day dive safaris begin and end in the capital - Belize City.
+This tiny Caribbean country is a diver's paradise, but many of the finest dive sites are found far offshore – making a liveaboard the very best way to see it all, without wasting precious time in a bumpy speedboat every day.
+Belize's dive safaris typically last eight-days and both begin and end in the capital, Belize City.
 Then, it's off to Turneffe Atoll, home to mangrove forests, sheltered lagoons, and nutrient-rich waters packed with marine life.
 The western sites offer plenty of shallow coral gardens for novice divers, but the eastern and southern reaches quickly transform into drop-offs patrolled by reef sharks, nurse sharks and eagle rays.

 Up next, it's off to Lighthouse Reef, home to fascinating limestone formations, including the world-famous Great Blue Hole.
 This submerged sinkhole is known for its cave-like features, including massive stalactites – and you might also spot sharks in the shallows.
 Once you're better acquainted with Belize's unique subterranean side, you'll head south to Half Moon Cay for some of the Caribbean's very best wall diving.
 Keep an eye out for spawning reef fish, which may attract whale sharks and manta rays!